LimePoint/opschain/docs/running_a_complex_change.md

 $ opschain change create --project_id $project_id --environment_code local --commit_ref origin/master --action default --confirm
 ```

+The [steps](reference/concepts.md#step) that comprise the change will be shown as well as their status.

 _Note: the first step in this change may take a long time as it downloads a Centos Docker image as well as installation executables for Java and Confluent.
 Subsequent runs will use Docker's  layer caching feature and should not require these to be re-downloaded._

 Manually copy and set the change ID as a variable, you'll need it for the next steps: